-We know you're busy, so we've put together a handy step-by-step guide for creating – or revamping – your portfolio site in 12 hours.
-Follow it over a day, a weekend or a series of evenings and turn a lacklustre digital portfolio into something with real wow factor.
+We know you're busy, so we've put together a handy step-by-step guide for creating – or revamping – your graphic design portfolio site in 12 hours.
+Follow it over a day, a weekend or a series of evenings and turn a lacklustre digital portfolio into something with the 'wow factor'.

 So where do you start?
 The best way to approach your portfolio is to treat it like a client commission and spend the first hour writing a brief.
 What's the purpose of your portfolio – do you want to be hired for a permanent position?
 Freelance?
 Do you want to sell products or build your reputation?
 Is evidence of a strong style important, or versatility?
 Think about your intended audience: what skills do you need to promote to achieve your goals?

 To help focus your vision, it's a good idea to analyse your offering at this stage too.
 List your core skills and wider knowledge areas, and then condense them into one concise, compelling sentence.
 This will help direct what you do in the next 11 hours, and you can include it on your homepage or in your About section.